KaijuLogic/Suspiciuous_Extension_Finder/README.md

 ## FEATURES
 - Logging and report generation for review and tracking
 - Does a simple "low hanging fruit" check for double extensions in a file name
+- Since a hashset is used you can use a very large list of extensions with minimal impact to the scripts efficiency

 ## EXAMPLE
 ```PowerShell